Student Responsibilities and Rights

 It is common among colleges and universities to impose sanctions in response to violations of policy/procedure and misconduct.
 At PCC, the Office of Student Life is authorized to employ the following responses to support and enforce expectations.

-Notices—verbal or written communication to the student related to specific actions that are inappropriate and must be corrected; or communication with a student’s parents in an effort to provide cooperative accountability.
+Notices—Verbal or written communication to the student related to specific actions that are inappropriate and must be corrected.

 - Failure to meet a standard (dress, hair, etc.)